 A natural question is whether the optimal auction with tokens can be replicated by holding an auction with dollars while simultaneously issuing a traditional financial instrument.

-The answer is, quite clearly, yes.
-To see this, suppose that the auctioneer holds an auction with dollars and also issues equity in period 1: investors pay the auctioneer for the right to receive all future cash flows.
-To ease comparison with the auction with tokens, assume that equity is sold to investors at the end of period 1, just before consumption occurs.
+The answer is affirmative.
+Suppose the auctioneer conducts a dollar-based auction and issues equity in period 1.
+Investors pay the auctioneer for the right to receive all future cash flows.
+For ease of comparison with the token-based case, assume that equity is sold at the end of period 1, just before the auctioneer consumes.

 In equilibrium, investors must be indifferent between purchasing equity or not.
-Because equity is sold in period 1 and earns the revenues generated from period 2 onward, by selling equity the auctioneer earns
+Since equity yields the revenues generated from period 2 onward, the auctioneer receives